The Intrinsic Alignment of Galaxy Clusters and Impact of Projection Effects: Data

 \subsection{BOSS DR12 LOWZ Galaxies}

 We use SDSS-III BOSS DR12 LOWZ galaxies with spectroscopic redshifts in the range of $0.1\le z\le0.33$ as a biased tracer of the matter field.
 This is due to their significant overlap with $\redmapper$ clusters.
+The LOWZ sample consists of luminous red galaxies at $z<0.4$, selected from the SDSS DR8 imaging data and observed spectroscopically in the BOSS survey.
+The sample is roughly volume limited in the redshift range $0.16<z<0.36$ and has a mean number density of $\sim 3\times 10^{-4}h^3{\rm Mpc^{-3}}$.
 We utilize the large-scale structure catalogues\footnote{https://data.sdss.org/sas/dr12/boss/lss/} for BOSS \citep{2012MNRAS.427.3435A, 2016ApJS..224....1R}.
 Table~\ref{tab_cluster} provides an overview of the properties of the density sample.
+The final density sample contains $239,904$ galaxies.
 We apply a weighting scheme to sample, using $w=w_{\rm FKP}\times w_{\rm tot}$, where $w_{\rm tot}=w_{\rm sys}\times (w_{\rm cp}+w_{\rm noz}-1)$ for density data and $w=w_{\rm FKP}$ for density random.